Mong Kok Stadium: 2011 Official Re-opening ceremony and international football match

 The Secretary for Home Affairs, Mr Tsang Tak-sing attended Mong Kok Stadium's official re-opening ceremony.
 To celebrate the re-opening of the stadium, the Leisure and Cultural Services Department organised a ceremony for 15 November 2011 and invited the Russian National Youth Team for a friendly football match with the Hong Kong Youth Representative Team.
 A sport towel, a limited edition souvenir specially produced to celebrate the re-opening of the stadium, was distributed to each attendee to make this meaningful day more memorable.
 There were also performances including rhythmic drumming with flag waving, and wushu and a lion dance, showing a unique Chinese flavour.
 The ceremony also featured impressive performances by cheering teams and the Hong Kong Police Band.

+Rugby

 Asian 5 Nations Rugby Tournament plan

 Hong Kong Rugby Football Union chairman Trevor Gregory said he was exploring the possibility of using the stadium to host HSBC Asian Five Nations (A5N) home games.
-Hong Kong played both their A5N rugby games in front of full houses at the 2,500-capacity Hong Kong Football Club this season.
+Hong Kong played both their A5N rugby games in front of full houses at the 2,500-capacity Hong Kong Football Club Stadium this season.
 A move to Mong Kok, with its new capacity of 6,650, appeals, admitted HKRFU's Gregory.
 "Our initial thoughts are to play our international fixtures in the A5N at Mong Kok Stadium.
 At the moment we have no plans to hold any domestic games there," Gregory said.
 On 26 May 2012, Hong Kong blitzed Kazakhstan 55–0 to claim third place in the 2012 HSBC Asian Five Nations Top Five competition.
 It was Hong Kong's first international in 13 years at the newly renovated Mong Kok Stadium.